 In 2001 he co-founded The Bughouse, an international artistic research project celebrating the work of Philip K. Dick that culminated in two collective multi-media art events: Project VALIS (2002) and The Ideoplasmic Congress (2003).
 Since 2009 he has been closely involved with the Ghetto Biennale, an international art event that takes place in Port-au-Prince, Haiti.
 He is currently working on a long-term artistic research project called The Skullcracker Suite, investigating cultural decolonization in British Columbia, Canada.

 He has a PhD in Cultural History from the Royal College of Art, an MA in Art History and Theory from the University of Essex and a BA in Graphic Design and Illustration from Northumbria University.
 He has taught contextual studies, art history and fine art studio practice at many educational institutions including Bergen Academy of Art and Design (Norway), Emily Carr University of Art and Design (Vancouver), Goldsmiths College (London), Central Saint Martins (London), the Royal Academy (London) and the Royal College of Art (London).
 Between 2015 and 2018 he was the MFA Course Director at the Ruskin School of Art in Oxford.

-He is an associate lecturer in the Visual Cultures department at Goldsmiths (University of London) and on the MRes Art: Theory and Philosophy program at Central Saint Martins (University of the Arts, London).
+He is a lecturer in the Visual Cultures department at Goldsmiths (University of London) and on the MRes Art: Theory and Philosophy program at Central Saint Martins (University of the Arts, London).